Integrity and ethics

-The University’s Research Strategy, 2015-2020 reiterates our commitment to the development of an environment that support a spectrum of staff and student research and consultancy activities.
-The University’s Code of Practice on Research Ethics provides guidelines on the standards of conduct required by all staff and students engaged in research, scholarly activity, consultancy, knowledge transfer and professional practice; the Research Ethics Checklists, review procedures and training support staff and students in translating best-practice in research ethics to their disciplines.
+The University’s Code of Practice on Research Ethics provides guidelines on the standards of conduct required by all staff and students engaged in research, scholarly activity, consultancy, knowledge transfer and professional practice.
+The Research Ethics Checklist and Research and Ethics Approval guidance offers support to staff and students in translating best practice in research ethics to their disciplines.

 Find out more about our research strategy

-All external partners and stakeholders with queries related to Research Ethics and Integrity at the University should first contact the Director of Research, Alison Goodrum, by email at email@example.com.
+External partners and stakeholders with queries relating to Research Ethics and Integrity at the University should contact the Director of Research, Professor Alison Goodrum, via email@example.com

 Work with us